 You must have wondered, "Why are my dreams so weird?"
 Experts are yet to find a definite answer.
 But here are some exciting reasons that might lead you to have nightmares.

 What you eat impacts your sleep.
 If you have a spicy dinner, you might have trouble falling asleep.
 As a result, you might get some crazy dreams.

 Your meal size also matters.
-For instance, you gobble up tonnes of delicacies at your friend’s birthday party.
+For instance, you gobble up tons of delicacies at your friend's birthday party.
 What would be the effect?
 You might end up tossing and turning in your bed.
 That is the ideal condition for disturbing dreams.

 Does eating late cause weird dreams?
 Well, having your dinner late will not give enough time for digression.
 Thus, you will go to bed with incomplete digestion.
 It can raise your body temperature and prevent you from getting sound sleep, causing unpleasant dreams.

 A lot of events in daily life cause you anxiety.
 Some of them are quarrels with friends, office politics, and financial difficulties.
 They might even give you scary dreams.

 A study conducted with 147 participants shows a direct relationship between anxiety, depression, stress, and nightmares.
 Thus, the more stressed out you are in your wakeful life, the higher the chances of getting bad dreams.

 Post-traumatic stress disorder can also induce nightmares.
 PTSD is a condition where some shocking and stressful events continue to haunt you long after their occurrence.
 Survivors of traumatic events with PTSD are more likely to get vivid dreams.
 And those can be the exact recollections of the events.